Selection, Reflection and Self-Refinement: Revisit Reasoning Tasks via a Causal Lens: Experiments

 We perform a comprehensive set of ablation studies to systematically evaluate the contribution of each component. \textbf{No Self-Refinement} removes Dependency Self-Refinement; all $T=M\times N$ iterations inject input $x$ and do not explicitly model dependencies among latent $z$. \textbf{No Reflection} removes Reflective Representation Learning process; $x$ is injected only at the first iteration (no repeated injections across the first $M$).\textbf{ Mixture (2/4 Reflection)} performs multiple self-refinement phases by re-injecting $x$ at evenly spaced blocks rather than only at the first block. \textbf{Separate Function} uses two distinct parameterized functions for the reflective and self-refinement stages instead of a shared one. \textbf{Flattened Reflective Model} replaces the multi-layer stack of the Reflective Model with a single recurrent Transformer layer, unrolled across iterations.

 \textbf{Is every component of \textbf{SR}$^2$ necessary?
 Yes.} To assess the roles of the Reflective Representation Learning and Dependency Self-Refinement modules, we conduct ablations that remove each module in turn.
+In \textit{No Self-Refinement}, the entire self-refinement loop is replaced by a single feedback injection.
+In \textit{No Reflection}, we remove the feedback step from each alignment, i.e., no input injection is performed.
 As reported in Table~\ref{tab:key_ablation}, eliminating the self-refinement loop prevents the model from capturing dependencies and leads to a clear drop in accuracy, while removing feedback altogether leaves the model unable to retain input features, causing performance to collapse to zero.

 \textbf{Does more reflections feedback always help?
 No.} We modify the default \textbf{SR}$^2$ design (only one reflective representation learning block in M $\times$ N iterations) to test using two and four reflections.
 As reported in Table~\ref{tab:key_ablation}, Mixture (2 Reflections) produces a slight decrease in accuracy relative to the default, while Mixture (4 Reflections) suffers a large degradation.
 These results indicate that injecting input too frequently biases the model toward fitting superficial input patterns and distracts it from learning deeper dependencies among latent states.
 In practice, a single reflection per alignment offers the best trade-off for \textbf{SR}$^2$.